funkybooboo/ctf_d_tutorial/README.md

 git submodule init
 git submodule update
 ```
-Then install dependencies (might take a minute):
+Then install dependencies (might take a minute, if you have python 3 and python 2 installed, you might need to use pip3):
 ```sh
 pip install -r requirements.txt
 ```